Cameron 'losing control' as rift with party core widens

-LONDON Prime Minister David Cameron is "losing control of his party", Conservative Party grandee Geoffrey Howe said on Sunday, as a row raged over whether a close aide to Cameron had labelled grassroots activists "mad, swivel-eyed loons".
+LONDON British Prime Minister David Cameron is "losing control of his party", Conservative Party grandee Geoffrey Howe said on Sunday, as a row raged over whether a close aide to Cameron had labeled grassroots activists "mad, swivel-eyed loons".

-The furore threatens to further alienate Cameron and his inner circle from the core of his party, with whom ties are already almost at breaking point.
+The furor threatens to further alienate Cameron and his inner circle from the core of his party, with whom ties are already almost at breaking point.

 "Sadly, by making it clear in January that he opposes the current terms of UK membership of the EU, the prime minister has opened a Pandora's box politically and seems to be losing control of his party in the process," Howe wrote in an article for the Observer newspaper.